 The fellowship includes a generous annual stipend; participation in master classes and workshops with visiting artists; access to rehearsal space on the SMU campus; extensive teaching and performance opportunities in Dallas; and more.

-The Peak Fellowship program is coordinated by award-winning violinist Aaron Boyd, newly appointed director of chamber music at SMU Meadows and a member of the Escher String Quartet.
+The Peak Fellowship program is coordinated by award-winning violinist Aaron Boyd, director of chamber music at SMU Meadows.
 Boyd will help the group members plan artistic and pedagogical goals to place them on a sustainable, differentiated career path after the completion of the fellowship.